-Sport halls itself do not have any dedicated electric system.
-There is a mechanical ventilation dedicated for the sport hall and facilities, which is powered by electricity.
-Total power installed is about 1.5 kW for fans and 30 kW for heating coil.
+The canteen do not have any dedicated electric system, except the fact that there are 400V sockets in the kitchen for cooking equipment.
+There is a mechanical ventilation dedicated for the canteen and facilities, which is powered by electricity.
+Total power installed is about 5.2 kW for fans in the ventilation system.